Pectin Methylesterase (PME) Pectin Methylesterase (PME) (EC 3.1.1.11) — Industrial Pectin De-esterification

 De-esterifies pectin in orange and grapefruit juice to help control cloud stability—reducing unwanted settling or excessive clarification.

-Promotes calcium-pectin gel formation to increase viscosity and consistency—helping reduce water separation in thicker sauces.
+Promotes calcium-pectin gel formation to increase viscosity and consistency—helping reduce water separation in thicker sauces like tomato paste and ketchup.

 Vegetable Firmness Retention